What is Machine Learning (in Finance)?

 Portfolio management (Robo-advisors)

 Robo-advisors are online applications that are built using machine learning, and they provide automated financial advice to investors.
-The applications use algorithms to establish a financial portfolio according to the goals of an investor and their risk tolerance.
+The applications use algorithms to establish a financial portfolio according to an investor’s goals and their risk tolerance.

 For example, an investor who is 30 years of age with a savings goal of $500,000 by the time they retire can enter these goals into the application.
 The application then spreads the investments across different financial instruments and asset classes – such as stocks, bonds, real estate, etc. – to achieve the investor’s long-term goals.
 The application optimizes the investor’s goals according to real-time market trends to find the best diversification strategy.